UofABioinformaticsHub/RAdelaide-July-2016/Day_1/102_DataImport.md

 ## Using the GUI To Load Data

 - In today's `data` folder is the file `toothData.csv`
-- Clicking on it will only open it in the `Script Window` as a text file
+- Clicking on it will open it in the `Script Window` as a text file
 - We can use the button as shown

 ![](images/guiImport.png)